 Social workers make up an important part of your care team.
 They bring a broad understanding of cancer, cancer treatment, survivorship, community resources, palliative care, hospice care, grief and bereavement.

 They are available at several locations and by phone.
 Services include:

-- Support to your caregivers and family
+- Support around adjustment to your diagnosis

 - Mental health recommendations and referrals